port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/fluxcd.md

 - `Flux Application` is another important Flux resource that represents a local set of Kubernetes resources that Flux is supposed to reconcile in the cluster.
 This blueprint tracks **Kustomization** and **HelmRelease** CRDs in the Flux system.
 :::

-Below are the Flux blueprint schema used in the exporter:
+Below are the Flux blueprint schemas used in the exporter:

 <details>
 <summary> <b>Flux source blueprint (click to expand)</b> </summary>